nehad1992/RPG/README.md

   * Input: Create Character
   * Output: Level equal to 1, Experience equal to 100

+* _Spec: The application should be able to change the current experience of the character._
+  * Input: Create Character and change experience to 50
+  * Output: Characters current experience should be 50

 ## Setup/Installation Requirements
 _Clone this repository._